This camera manual library is for reference

 TIME EXPOSURES

-you should not use the camera held in the hand, unless you happen to have
+use the camera held in the hand, unless you happen to have exceptionally

-exceptionally steady hands or when you can support your arms or lean against a
+steady hands or when you can support your arms or lean against a solid object.

-fold the rewind crank outwards and to stand the camera on a level surface (7).
+crank outwards and to stand the camera on a level surface (7).
+Alternatively,

-Alternatively, mount it on a tripod (8).
-For time exposures a cable release with
+mount it on a tripod (8).
+For time exposures a cable release with locking

 (9).